 Nominating and Compensation Committee.
 The Company has created and designated a separate committee of its Board as the Nominating and Compensation Committee.
-The Nominating and Compensation Committee currently consists of six Directors.
+The Nominating and Compensation Committee currently consists of four Directors.
 Current members of the Nominating and Compensation Committee are Chairman Gregory W. Feldmann, and Messrs.
-Kevin S. Bloomfield, Robert W. Conner, Lanny A. Kyle, O.D, Jacob A. Lutz, III and E. Warren Matthews, each of whom satisfies, and during 2022 satisfied, the independence requirements of the Nasdaq listing standards and the regulations of the SEC.
+Kevin S. Bloomfield, Jacob A. Lutz, III and E. Warren Matthews, each of whom satisfies the independence requirements of the Nasdaq listing standards and the regulations of the SEC.
+During 2023, all members of the Nominating and Compensation Committee satisfied the independence requirements of the Nasdaq listing standards and the regulations of the SEC.

 The Nominating and Compensation Committee evaluates Director candidates and recommends to the Board nominees for election to the Board.
 The Board will consider recommendations to the Board from shareholders as appropriate.
 The Committee also administers the annual and long-term incentive plans discussed above along with the Equity Plan and grants equity awards under the plan.
-In addition to its compensation-related responsibilities, the Committee makes recommendations to the Board regarding individuals to be nominated to serve on the Board.
 Additional information regarding the compensation-related functions of the Committee is provided in the "Compensation Discussion & Analysis" section.
-The Nominating and Compensation Committee operates pursuant to a written charter, most recently approved by the Board on May 25, 2022.
+The Nominating and Compensation Committee operates pursuant to a written charter, most recently approved by the Board on February 28, 2024.
 This charter is reviewed annually by the Nominating and Compensation Committee for changes to recommend to the Board for approval.
 A copy of this charter can be found on the Company's website at www.CBTCares.com under "Investor- Corporate Information- Governance Documents".
-The Nominating and Compensation Committee met 13 times during 2022.
+The Nominating and Compensation Committee met 12 times during 2023.